CFJP-DT

-CFJP-DT (channel 35) is a television station in Montreal, Quebec, Canada, serving as the flagship station of the French-language Noovo network.
+CFJP-DT (channel 35) is a television station in Montreal, Quebec, Canada, serving as the flagship station of the French-language network Noovo.
 It is owned and operated by network parent Bell Media alongside CTV outlet CFCF-DT (channel 12).
-Both stations share studios at the Bell Media building (formerly the Montréal Téléport), at the intersection of Boulevard René-Lévesque Est and Avenue Papineau in downtown Montreal, while CFJP-DT's transmitter is located on Mount Royal.
+The two stations share studios at the Bell Media building (formerly the Montréal Téléport), at the intersection of Boulevard René-Lévesque Est and Avenue Papineau in downtown Montreal; CFJP-DT's transmitter is located on Mount Royal.

 History

 The station was originally owned by the family of Jean Pouliot, then-owner of CFCF-TV.
 It was acquired by Cogeco in 2001 concurrently with Cogeco's acquisition of the network.
 It was later acquired by Remstar in June 2008, which had been owned by Cogeco and CTVglobemedia but entered bankruptcy protection in late 2007.
 The network was renamed V the following year.
 It was later reorganized into a separate entity named V Media Group, which was still majority-owned by Remstar, with a minority share held by a trust controlled by Remstar's owner, Maxime Rémillard.
 As an owned-and-operated station of the network, CFJP was part of V's takeover by Bell Media on May 15, 2020.

 CFJP formerly had a rebroadcaster in Rimouski, CJPC-TV channel 18, but this switched to being a semi-satellite of CFTF-TV in June 2007.